puppetlabs/puppet-specifications/tasks/README.md

 These are the revisions to this version of the task spec.

 **Note**: Bolt generally uses the latest version and revision of the task spec.
-Puppet Enterprise versions use a specific version and revision of the task spec, indicated below.
+Puppet Enterprise versions use a specific version and revision of the task spec, indicated in the PE documentation.

 | Revision | Changes                  |
 |----------|--------------------------|